-- · removal of all low-production stocks; - no toleration of afforestation delays; - fertilization and melioration measures: and - restoration of a normal age structure (i.e., removal of the high old-growth proportion).
+- · removal of all low-production stocks; - no toleration of afforestation delays; - · fertilization and melioration measures; and - restoration of a normal age structure (i.e., removal of the high old-growth proportion).

 Because of the goal of multiple use of the Berlin forests, these guidelines could be somewhat diluted.
 The forest was broken down into classes of recreational functions.
 Maximum allowable clear-cut areas were established.
 For instance clear-cutting was forbidden at key recreational areas, while in recreational park forests, clear-cutting of up to 3 ha was allowed, compared with the up to 10 ha allowed in normal economic-use forests.
-In the areas of the former city forests outside the city limits, economic management was, however, carried out according to the guidelines of optimal economic use.
+In the areas of the former city forests outside the city limits, however, work was carried out according to the guidelines of optimal economic use under the direction of the respective locally responsible state-owned forestry operations.